glsscnnn/j3k/README.md

-# J3k
+# J3K

-Authentication baseline, I can use what is here to build on in other projects
+What is an authentication?